Zerosioo/NetworkCore/README.md

 # Network Core
 Hypixel's Proxy recreation attempt in BungeeCord.
+Might not be the cleanest but works, originally my intention was to just see if i can recreate Hypixel's Proxy features.
+I am currently working on a better more optimized and cleaner version made in Velocity.

 ## Features:
 - Guilds